Adversarial Attacks Leverage Interference Between Features in Superposition: Inspecting adversarial perturbations via SAE features

 \subsection{SAE validity for adversarial inputs}

-Given that \acp{ae} are out-of-distribution inputs, and our aim is to use \ac{sae} (standardly trained) to understand them, we first conduct a basic validation.
-This subsection examines the impact on model accuracy and \ac{sae} reconstruction when \acp{sae} are inserted at inference time for both clean and adversarial inputs.
-We are investigating whether the \acp{sae} process features relevant to the classification task, even under adversarial conditions, before attempting to interpret differences in feature activations.
+Given that AEs are out-of-distribution inputs, and our aim is to use standardly trained SAEs to understand them, we first conduct a basic validation.
+This subsection examines the impact on model accuracy and SAE reconstruction when SAEs are inserted at inference time for both clean and adversarial inputs.
+The validation has two goals: (i) confirm that SAE reconstruction is faithful enough to preserve the model's clean-input behaviour, and (ii) confirm that the SAE does not filter out the adversarial signal, \ie the attack still succeeds when run through the SAEs.
+Together these ensure that subsequent feature-level differences reflect real attack-induced changes rather than artefacts of SAE reconstruction.